holycrap872/ucls-ml-ai/CourseMaterial/03_list_sets_maps/03_nerd_dice/lesson_plan_1.md

 - Code Review
     - Spin the wheel
 - Explain nerd dice
+    - Roll some dice and add them together
+    - Explain the problem
-    - Break down into pieces as a class
+    - Break down the pieces as a class
+        - Useful functions
+        - Important part of design is figuring out good "helper functions"
     - "Where can you look if you forget how graphing works?"
         - Previous examples
         - _Always_ look at previous examples